The procurement process used depends on factors such as:

 - expected spend.

-The process of procuring is governed by legislation including North Ayrshire Council's Standing Orders (PDF, 645kb), Scottish and UK Legislation and EU Procurement Directives.
+The process of procuring is governed by legislation including North Ayrshire Council's Standing Orders (PDF, 727kb), Scottish and UK Legislation and EU Procurement Directives.
 The process is as follows:

 - The service identifies a need and a budget is approved

 - A specification is developed and an Invitation to Quote/Tender is created

-- Requirements are advertised on Public Contracts Scotland and the Official Journal of the European Union if expected spend is over EU thresholds*
+- Requirements are advertised on Public Contracts Scotland and Find a Tender (FTS) if expected spend is over the GPA thresholds*

 - Tenders/bids are received from interested suppliers/contractors/service providers